HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 * Auto distribution: If an annotator skips a task, the task is marked as completed and removed from the annotator's queue.

     If task overlap (as defined in [**Annotations per task minimum**](#overlap)) is set to 1, then the skipped task is not seen again by an annotator.
-However, if the overlap is greater than 1, then the task is still shown to other annotators until the minimum annotations are reached.
+However, if the overlap is greater than 1, then the task is shown to other annotators until the minimum annotations are reached.

 * Manual distribution: If the annotator skips a task, it is removed from their queue.
 But other annotators assigned to the task will still see it in their queue.

 For both distribution methods, **Ignore skipped** treats skipped tasks differently when it comes to calculating progress.

 Unlike the other skip queue options, in this case skipped tasks are marked as Completed and do not adversely affect the Overall Project Progress calculation visible from the project Dashboard.
-(Meaning that the progress for a project with skipped tasks can still be 100%, assuming all tasks are otherwise completed.)
+(Meaning that the progress for a project that has skipped tasks can still be 100%, assuming all tasks are otherwise completed.)

 </td>
 </tr>